kokkekpek/configurator/README.md

 #  password: 12345
 ```

-Configurator get data for Simple placeholders from "values" object and "directories" paths.
+Configurator get data for **Simple placeholders** from "values" and "directories" paths.
-For comment placeholders configurator check data in "show" object and replace to empty string if value is true.
+For **Comment placeholders** configurator search boolean in "values".
+Replace to empty string if value is true and place comment symbols if value is false.

 ## DEV
 Install